sellyzrupes/hrsystem/README.md

 4. Apply Leave
     - Default value for all employees: 14 days leave balance
     - System can automatically rejects if user don't follow these rules:
-        - Only can apply from current date until end of 2020
         - Leave cannot be applied during peak period (7.7, 8.8, 9.9, 10.10, 11.11, 12.12)
         - Everybody in team cannot be on leave together (exclude manager)
     - Special rule for manager, manager can take leave anytime except peak period (cos he is the BOSS)